jeremytammik/ElementOutline/README.md

 This is not a rendered view, just coordinates of a polygon around the element.
 The goal is: given an element id, retrieve a list of X,Y coordinates describing the bird-view look of an element.

-Here are three sample images highlighting bathtubs, doors and toilets, respectively:
+Here are three sample images highlighting the bathtubs, doors and toilets, respectively, in a given floor of a building:

 Bathtubs: